deeppavlov/chatsky/examples/frequently_asked_question_bot/README.md

 Example FAQ bot built on `dff` with a web interface.

-This example contains a website with a chat interface using `WebSockets`.
+This example serves bot responses either through Telegram or through a website with a chat interface using `WebSockets`.
+You can configure the service to use either of those using the
+"INTERFACE" environment variable by setting it to "telegram" or "web", respectively.
 Chat history is stored inside a `postgresql` database.

-The website is accessible via http://localhost:80.
+The web interface is accessible via http://localhost:80.
+In case with Telegram, the service will power the bot the token of which you pass at the configuration stage.

 The bot itself works in a following manner: